alexbosworth/ln-service/README.md

 Requires LND built with `routerrpc` build tag

-Specifying `max_fee_mtokens`/`mtokens` is not supported in LND 0.8.2 or below
+Specifying `max_fee_mtokens`/`mtokens` is not supported in LND 0.8.2 or below Specifying `messages` is not supported on LND 0.8.2 and below

 `incoming_peer` is not supported on LND 0.8.2 and below